Terabuck/osimis-webviewer-plugin/procedures/run-tests.md

 ## Manual Tests

-The Web Viewer Pro follows ISO13485 quality management standard.
-The Web Viewer Basic is not required to follows this standard.
-However, as it is used as a library for the Web Viewer Pro, it is conveniant to test extensively the Web Viewer Basic before each release.
 These tests are up to the Osimis' team  discretion.
-They may follow the Web Viewer Pro ones as most features are identical.
+They may follow the Web Viewer Pro's Test Plan as most features are identical.

-The tests may be run directly from the URL provided by the Osimis' private Slack channel `jenkins` when the viewer has been built.